 1. In the first year of Belshazzar king of Babylon Daniel had a dream and visions of his head upon his bed: then he wrote the dream, and told the sum of the matters.

-In the first year of Belshazzar king of Babylon — In BC 555, another king arose in Babylon and Daniel now has greater authority.
-In this chapter, it is Daniel himself who relates a vision and its interpretation.
-In chapter two, Daniel is interpreting the dream of Nebuchadnezzar, but here he makes it clear that it is his dream.
-In chapter seven, he writes only what he saw, and does not provide an interpretation.
-However, it is certain that the interpretation is the same as the history of the four great kingdoms related in chapter two.
+In the first year of Belshazzar king of Babylon — In 555 BC, another king arose in Babylon.
+In this chapter, it is Daniel himself who relates a vision.
+In chapter 2, Daniel is interpreting the dream of Nebuchadnezzar, but in chapter 7, he makes it clear that this is his dream.
+In chapter 7, he writes only what he saw, and does not provide an interpretation.
+However, it is certain that the interpretation is the same as the history of the four great kingdoms outlined in chapter 2.

 2. Daniel spake and said, I saw in my vision by night, and, behold, the four winds of the heaven strove upon the great sea.

 3. And four great beasts came up from the sea, diverse one from another.

 4. The first was like a lion, and had eagle’s wings: I beheld till the wings thereof were plucked, and it was lifted up from the earth, and made stand upon the feet as a man, and a man’s heart was given to it.